TheGregorianChurch/TheGregorianChurch/ProphecyOfTheReturn.md

 2 Peter 3:8 says, "8 But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day."

 The Lord Jesus Christ was dead for three days and then was resurrected.
 He will be gone 3000 years before he returns.
-Like Hosea says, after 2000 years (two days), in 2033, he will restore the faith.
+Like Hosea says, after 2000 years (two days), in 2033, he will revive the faith with Gregorian Christianity.